arskom/spyne/doc/source/manual/highlevel.rst

 * **Serializers:**
     Serializers can be considered mostly as apis around hiearchical key-value stores.
-Various xml apis like ``lxml.etree.Element``, Python's own ``xml.etree.ElementTree``, or pickle, simplejson, YaML and the like fall in this category.
+Various xml apis like ``lxml.etree.Element``, Python's own ``xml.etree.ElementTree``, or apis around pickle, simplejson, YaML and the like fall in this category.
 They're a little bit more difficult to abstract away because each has their own strenghts and weaknesses when dealing with complex, hiearchical data with mixed types.

     Serializers are currently not distinguished in rpclib code. lxml.etree is used as xml serializer, and a custom wsgi callable is used as http serializer.